-Customers are drawn by the businesses’ caliber.
+Customers are drawn by the businesses’ calibre.
 Survey respondents cited quality, service, and trustworthiness as the main reasons they’re attracted to local businesses over major retailers — even over price.
 While 77 percent of those surveyed believe that national chains offer more competitive prices, 72 percent indicated that they are willing to pay a local business more for better-quality work.

 Consumers equate local businesses with superior customer service and trustworthiness.
 Ninety-six percent believe local businesses beat big-box stores on personalizing service and 91 percent think they’re more trustworthy and reliable.